1940 Bow and Bromley by-election: Candidates

 During World War II, the political parties in the coalition government agreed not to contest by-elections in seats held by the other parties in the coalition.
 The Labour Party selected as its candidate Charles Key, a local Alderman and leader of the Borough of Poplar.
 Key was a teacher, who left the classroom when war broke out to become the deputy controller of civil defence in Poplar.

 His only opponent was Isabel Brown of the Communist Party of Great Britain.
 Brown had twice before been a Parliamentary candidate in Scotland (in Kilmarnock and Motherwell); she previously worked in the Ministry of Education in Moscow.

 The British Union of Fascists intended to put up Mick Clarke as a candidate; this was abandoned when he became one of the first group of members rounded up under Defence Regulation 18B.

-Results
+Result

 On a reduced turnout, Key held the seat for Labour with 95.8% of the votes.
 He remained Bow and Bromley's MP until the constituency was abolished for the 1950 general election, when he was elected as MP for the new Poplar constituency.
 He held that seat until 1964.